 During the last presidential election, many Czechs disappointed with their current leadership, including controversial head of state Milos Zeman, were jokingly calling for Caputova to become their president as well.

-Interestingly, while they’re known for being one of the most secular countries in Europe, if not the world, Czechs have elected Pope Francis as the second most popular foreign figure in the poll, the Pontiff receiving 63% of positive views – contrary to predecessor Pope Benedict who, ten years ago, received a much lower rating.
+Interestingly, while known for being one of the most secular countries in Europe, if not the world, Czechs have elected Pope Francis as the second most popular foreign figure in the poll, with the Pontiff receiving 63% of positive views – contrary to predecessor Pope Benedict who, ten years ago, received a much lower rating.

-Both Hungarian PM Viktor Orban (48%) and Theresa May (47%) – who was still British Prime Minister when the survey was taken – were viewed favourably by nearly half of the Czech population.
+Both Hungarian PM Viktor Orban (48%) and Theresa May (47%) – who was still British Prime Minister when the survey was conducted – were viewed favourably by nearly half of the Czech population.

 French President Emmanuel Macron ranks as the fifth most popular foreign politician in the Czech Republic with a 40% approval rate, slightly ahead of Russian counterpart Vladimir Putin (36%) and Poland’s de-facto leader Jaroslaw Kaczynski (35%).

 At the opposite end of the ranking, Chinese President Xi Jinping, whose country is currently embroiled in a bitter dispute with Prague, is the least popular foreign politician among those surveyed, with only 18% of Czechs giving him a favourable rating.

-The third least popular figure is outgoing EU Commission President Jean-Claude Juncker (25%) – not too much of a surprise considering Czechs’ deeply-entrenched Euroscepticism.
+The third least popular figure is outgoing EU Commission President Jean-Claude Juncker (25%) – not much of a surprise considering Czechs’ deeply-entrenched Euroscepticism.

 Although one of the most popular foreign politicians in the Czech Republic until 2013, German chancellor Angela Merkel’s popularity took a hit in recent years and is now seen in one of the least favourable lights (26%), two points ahead of U.S. President Donald Trump (24%), the second least popular among Czechs.